RVCC-IDMX/about-me-BrianPascual/README.md

 - **Fonts**: Google Fonts – [Roboto](https://fonts.google.com/specimen/Roboto)
 - **Images**: All images used are my personal photography or artwork, except:
   - Background textures and icons (if any) are from [Unsplash](https://unsplash.com/) and [Font Awesome](https://fontawesome.com/)
+  **text**:
+  Bishop, Bill, and Gillian Hadfield.
+"The Saturday Debate: Should We Fear Artificial Intelligence?" <em>Toronto Star</em>, 17 Apr.
+2021.
+Gale In Context: Opposing Viewpoints.
+  Goldbloom, Anthony.
+"The Jobs We'll Lose to Machines—and the Ones We Won't." <em>TED</em>, 2016, <a href="https://www.ted.com/talks/anthony_goldbloom_the_jobs_we_ll_lose_to_machines_and_the_ones_we_won_t">https://www.ted.com/talks/anthony_goldbloom</a>.
+Accessed 20 Apr.
+2025.
+  IBM.
+"What Is Artificial Intelligence (AI)?" <em>IBM</em>, <a href="https://www.ibm.com/topics/artificial-intelligence">https://www.ibm.com/topics/artificial-intelligence</a>.
+Accessed 20 Apr.
+2025.</li>
+  Schick, Isaac.
+"There Is No Reason to Fear Artificial Intelligence."
+Gale Opposing Viewpoints Online Collection, 2025.</li>

 If I integrate additional assets later, this section will be updated accordingly.